In all my years of worldly adventures, I couldn’t wrap my head around One Bag Travel. The sheer statement held an incomprehensible gravity.

 In order for it to be a success, the bag of choice is large enough to transport everything we need to travel from A to B, while being small enough (or having separable modules) to suffice as a daypack while tootling around at our destination.

 Three travel backpack companies have stepped into the one bag travel arena to provide products that answer to this call.

 These companies are Knack Packs, Peak Designs, and Standard Luggage.
 They all sent me a free bag to test out for the purposes of this quest.
 You’ll see that each has its own set of pros and cons, and I’ve not been unduly biased or influenced towards one or the other.
 If you click some of the links in this post to make a purchase, I may receive a small commission, which doesn’t affect your price (but which does help me to run this website and continue to offer content to you for free).

 I hope you find this article useful as a review and also a resource with suggestions for how to make your own (real) one bag travel adventures a success.

 Table of Contents: Search for the Best Travel Backpack for One Bag Travel

 Knack Pack Expandable Travel Backpack – Best Expandable Backpack for Shorter One Bag Trips

-Knack Bags sent me their Large Expandable Travel Backpack.
-I was immediately impressed with this relatively lightweight backpack with lots of well-thought-out features.
+Knack Bags sent me their Medium Expandable Travel Backpack.
+I was immediately impressed with this lightweight backpack with lots of well-thought-out features.
 It’s made of water-resistant material and zippers.

-The padded back is comfortable (though lacks breathability in hot weather).
-There is a padded waist belt that neatly tucks away if you don’t want to use it.
+The molded foam padded back is comfortable (though lacks breathability in hot weather).
+There’s also an adjustable removable sternum strap for heavier loads.
 The shoulder straps also tuck away in case you need to check the bag or prefer to carry it by the top handle.

 My biggest beef with Knack Pack might be another person’s accolade: there are a gazillion pockets.